Walking on eggshells

-- People who put their god above their fellow human beings.
+- put their god above their fellow human beings.

-- People who commit violence, or call for violence, in the name of their god, prophet or religion.
-Too much testosterone, not enough sex.
+- commit violence, or call for violence, in the name of their god, prophet or religion.

-- People who discriminate on the grounds of gender and sexuality because of what it says in their holy books.
-"A woman is equal but subservient and a man shall have the right to chastise his wife" as the Christian Southern Baptist Church has it.
+- discriminate on the grounds of gender and sexuality because of what it says in their holy books.

-- People who try to force their religious values and laws on to me.
+- try to force their religious values and laws onto the rest of us.

-- People who deny others the right to change their beliefs.
+- deny others the right to change their beliefs.